clients / case studies / universities

 Goal

-Deliver to the Government a top-quality product in response to a research grant
+To deliver to the Government a top-quality product in response to a research grant.

 Solution

-Ephibian helped the University of Arizona design and deliver, in software, the results of cutting-edge research.
-Doing so helped the University receive several additional phases of research grant funding.
+Ephibian helped the University of Arizona Electrical and Computer Engineering Department design and deliver the results of cutting-edge research.
+Doing so facilitated the University’s receipt of several additional phases of research grant funding.

 Introduction

-The U.S. Army Battle Command Battle Lab wanted to create a visualization and predictive analysis tools to enable military intelligence analysts quickly digest, identify and display asymmetric trends within massive data sets.
+The U.S. Army Battle Command Battle Lab wanted to create data visualization and "big data" analysis tools to enable military intelligence analysts to quickly digest, identify and display trends within large, complex and inconsistent data sets.
+By identifying trends in enemy courses of action, analysts could then search for signals that predicted future attacks.

 What did we do?

-• Ephibian and the University of Arizona worked collaboratively to design and develop sophisticated search algorithms, three-dimensional data visualization capabilities, andcollaboration mechanisms.
+- Ephibian and the University of Arizona worked together to design and develop sophisticated search algorithms and intuitive query modeling tools, two and three-dimensional data visualization capabilities to rapidly inform the users, and collaboration mechanisms so the analysts could share the gathered knowledge.
 This program is called the Asymmetric Threat Response and Analysis Program (ATRAP).

-• ATRAP allows military intelligence analysts to more accurately predict the actions of unconventional adversaries, including terrorists and insurgents.
+- ATRAP allows military intelligence analysts to identify enemy courses of action and their key indicators within massive data sets, which they can then use to more accurately predict the actions of these unconventional adversaries, including terrorists and insurgents.

-• The University faculty and staff could focus on research; Ephibian was able to build the research results into scalable and efficient software solutions.
+- While the University faculty and staff focused on research, Ephibian turned their research results into scalable and efficient software solutions.

-• Ephibian helps the University retain project knowledge acrss an ever-changing graduate student base.
+- Ephibian helped the University retain project knowledge and direction across multiple years and an ever-changing graduate student base.

 How did we do it?